Lucifer970901/mental_health_chatbot/readme.md

-# TranquilTalk - Empathetic RAG Chatbot
+# Haven - Empathetic RAG Chatbot

 A Retrieval-Augmented Generation (RAG) chatbot built with LangChain, Pinecone, and Ollama, designed to provide empathetic and supportive conversations while sharing relevant information from documents.